austingg/MobileNet-v2-caffe/README.md

 MobileNet-v2 experimental network description for caffe.

 ### Update
-1. Google has release a series of mobilenet-v2 models.
+1. Google has released a series of mobilenet-v2 models.
 So reference pretrained model from tensorflow/model repository.
 2. MobileNet-V2 has accepted by CVPR 2018.
-The latest ilsvrc12 top1 accuracy is 72.0%.
+The latest ilsvrc12 top1 accuracy is **72.0%**.
 3. According to google official model, mobilenet-v2 downsampled feature map early.
-4. shortcuts are placed exception the first inverted residual bottleneck sequence.
+4. shortcuts are placed except the first inverted residual bottleneck sequence.

 ### Note
 There are some unclear details about the network architechture.